telerik/ajax-docs/controls/radiobuttonlist/functionality/select-item.md

 For a data-bound scenario you can use the `SelectedIndex` of the control (**Example 3**).

->caption Example 3: Databind the selected index of a RadRadioButtonList.
+>caption Example 3: Data bind the selected state of a RadRadioButtonList.

 ````ASP.NET
 <telerik:RadGrid RenderMode="Lightweight" runat="server" ID="RadGrid1" Width="150px">